 Advisor: Mareike Wieth, Associate Professor, Psychological Science

-Advisor: Pam Schuler, Interim Service and Leadership Coordinator, Campus Programs and Organizations
+Advisor: Pam Schuler, Assistant Director for Service & Leadership, Campus Programs and Organizations

 Alpha Lambda Delta encourages superior academic achievement among students in their first year, promotes intelligent living and a continued high standard of learning.
 It assists women and men in recognizing and developing meaningful goals for their roles in society.
 Alpha Lambda Delta provides a unique opportunity to take initiative and show leadership among some of the brightest students on campus.